Albion Rovers F.C.: Ownership

 Albion Rovers FC is a private limited company owned by its shareholders.
 Some half of its shares, which were first issued in 1919, have over many years become dormant, the original owners having died and the shares' inheritors becoming untraceable.
-The biggest single shareholder with some 7,000 shares (more than 20% of the non-dormant shares) is Anton Fagan, a full-time employee of the Scottish Football Association.
+The biggest single shareholder with some 7,000 shares (more than 20% of the non-dormant shares) is Anton Fagan, formerly (until January 2025) an employee of the Scottish Football Association.
+The Rovers Board of Directors and fans have highlighted problems with the share structure at the club and been critical of Fagan.

 The next largest shareholder has around 2,000 shares (6%).

 History

 Early years

 Albion Rovers were formed in 1882 through a merger of two Coatbridge sides Albion FC and Rovers FC, and played at Meadow Park from that year.
 After reaching six local cup finals in their first nine years and losing all of them, Rovers finally won a trophy in their tenth year by defeating Royal Albert 5–2 in the Larkhall Charity Cup Final, and followed this up eight days later with a 5–3 triumph over Airdrieonians in the Airdrie Charity Cup Final.

 The club joined the Scottish Football League Second Division in 1903 following a small expansion in numbers.
 Rovers' greatest success in the pre-war era was winning the Scottish Qualifying Cup in 1913–14 by defeating Dundee Hibernian 3–0 in the Final at Tynecastle.
-In 1915 the League scrapped their second tier and Rovers were forced to join the Western Football League.
+In 1915, the League scrapped their second tier and Rovers were forced to join the Western Football League.
 Rovers re-joined the League after the War and moved to their current Cliftonhill home.
 The first match at the ground took place on 25 December 1919 v St Mirren.

 Jimmy Conlin

-A fast and tricky winger on the field, and a colourful character off it, Jimmy Conlin played for Rovers from 1901–04, helping the club win the Scottish Combination Championship in 1901–02.
+A fast and tricky winger on the field, and a colourful character off it, Jimmy Conlin played for Rovers from 1901 to 1904, helping the club win the Scottish Combination Championship in 1901–02.
 He was transferred to Bradford City and played for England (the country of his birth) against Scotland at Hampden Park in 1906.
 He was subsequently transferred to Manchester City for £1,000, which made him the most expensive footballer in the world at the time, jointly with Alf Common.